1-Butanol

-1-Butanol, also known as butan-1-ol or n-butanol, is a primary alcohol with the chemical formula C_{4}H_{9}OH and a linear structure.
+1-Butanol, also known as butan-1-ol or n-butanol, is a primary alcohol with the chemical formula C4H10O|auto=1, C4H9OH or CH3(CH2)3OH and a linear structure.
 Isomers of 1-butanol are isobutanol, butan-2-ol and tert-butanol.
 The unmodified term butanol usually refers to the straight chain isomer.

 1-Butanol occurs naturally as a minor product of the ethanol fermentation of sugars and other saccharides and is present in many foods and drinks.
 It is also a permitted artificial flavorant in the United States, used in butter, cream, fruit, rum, whiskey, ice cream and ices, candy, baked goods, and cordials.
 It is also used in a wide range of consumer products.

 The largest use of 1-butanol is as an industrial intermediate, particularly for the manufacture of butyl acetate (itself an artificial flavorant and industrial solvent).
 It is a petrochemical derived from propylene.
 Estimated production figures for 1997 are: United States 784,000 tonnes; Western Europe 575,000 tonnes; Japan 225,000 tonnes.